 This guideline relates only to the provision of critical care for patients receiving emergency anaesthesia.
 General provision of critical care is outside of the scope of this document.
 Further information can be found in the Faculty of Intensive Care Medicine and Intensive Care Society 2019 Guidelines for the Provision of Intensive Care Services.
+124

-Adequate critical care facilities are integral to the care of 'high risk' patients receiving emergency anaesthesia.
-It is known that patients identified as requiring critical care and admitted directly from theatre have significantly improved outcomes than those admitted following a period of postoperative deterioration (e.g. from a ward).
+Adequate critical care facilities are integral to the care of 'high risk' patients receiving emergency anaesthesia.^{3,10,125} It is known that patients identified as requiring critical care and admitted directly from theatre have significantly improved outcomes than those admitted following a period of postoperative deterioration (e.g. from a ward).^{126,127}

-- 3.27 There should be provision for a high level of care for emergency patients where necessary. - 3.28 Critical care should be considered for all high-risk patients requiring emergency surgery.
-As a minimum, patients with an estimated risk of mortality of 5% or higher should be considered for critical care.
-There should be close preoperative liaison and communication between the surgical, anaesthesia and critical care teams, with the common goal of ensuring appropriate safe care in the best interests of the patient.

-- 3.29 There should be locally agreed protocols for postoperative critical care admission, and compliance with these protocols should be audited. - 3.30 Hospital level audit data should be examined to determine whether national standards for postoperative critical care admission are being adhered to.
-Where compliance is poor, a change of local policies and reconfiguration of services should be considered, to enable all high risk emergency patients to be cared for on a critical care unit after surgery.
+- 3.28 There should be provision for a high level of care for emergency patients where necessary.4 - 3.29 Critical care should be considered for all high-risk patients requiring emergency surgery.
+As a minimum, patients with an estimated risk of mortality of 5% or higher should be considered for critical care.5 There should be close preoperative liaison and communication between the surgical, anaesthesia and critical care teams, with the common goal of ensuring appropriate safe care in the best interests of the patient.19 - 3.30 There should be locally agreed protocols for postoperative critical care admission that comply with national standards, and compliance with these protocols should be audited. - 3.31 Hospital level audit data should be examined to determine whether national standards for postoperative critical care admission are being adhered to.
+Where compliance is poor, a change of local policies and reconfiguration of services should be considered, to enable all high risk emergency patients to be cared for on a critical care unit after surgery.2